jonathanw82/the-honey-pot/README.md

 * In the Key box AWS_STORAGE_BUCKET_NAME the value key can be obtained from the info about Amazon web service below

 Then the Database
-* In the key box DATABASE_URL the value key can be obtained from your developer
+* In the key box DATABASE_URL the value key will already be populated because of the steps we took abouv.

 Once all the steps have been taken, click more top right hand side of page and select restart all dynos the application will now be deployed.
 If a message pops up stating there may be some down time until the restart has finished click OK.